 - Frequently Asked Questions (FAQs/Customers always ask about X)

-- Issues that affect customers (Site not working on certain browsers, product is defective or not working properly, customer doesn’t know how to use or setup product, etc.)
+- Issues that affect customers (Site not working on certain browsers, a product is defective or not working properly, a customer doesn’t know how to use or set up a product, etc.)

 Once you’ve analyzed all the emails, you will have a good idea if they are in the priority list of what needs to be in the help center page and if so, record the queries and issues.

-Step 2: Learn the Structure of the Help Center Page
+Step 2: Learn the Structure of the Help Centre Page

 The help center page needs to be well-structured and organized so that your customers can easily navigate through it and find what they’re looking for.